subhadeeproy3902/LocalGPT/README.md

 ## 📱 Offline Usage Guide

-To ensure LocalGPT works properly offline:
+> **CRITICAL: YOU MUST FIRST USE LOCALGPT ONLINE TO DOWNLOAD THE MODEL BEFORE USING IT OFFLINE!**

+The LLM model must be downloaded and cached while you have an internet connection before offline use is possible.
+This is a mandatory first step.

+### Step-by-Step Offline Setup

-1. **First Visit (Online)**:
+1. **First Visit (MUST BE ONLINE)**:
-   - Visit the app while you have a stable internet connection
+   - Open LocalGPT while connected to the internet
    - Wait for the model to fully download (100% on progress bar)
+   - This download is approximately 400MB-900MB depending on the model
+   - The download may take several minutes on slower connections
+   - You'll see "Your LocalGPT has been set" when the model is ready
    - Test the app by sending a few messages to verify it's working

 2. **Going Offline**:
-   - Once the model is cached, you can disconnect from the internet
+   - After the model is fully downloaded and cached, you can disconnect from the internet
    - The app will detect offline status and load the model from cache
+   - You'll see "Using model (cached and ready for offline use)" at the bottom
    - All functionality will continue to work without internet

 3. **Troubleshooting Offline Issues**:
+   - If you see "Offline mode - model not available", it means you didn't complete the online download
+   - You MUST connect to the internet and let the model fully download first
-   - If the model doesn't load offline, try clearing your browser cache and redownloading
+   - If the model doesn't load offline after downloading, try clearing your browser cache and redownloading
-   - Some browsers limit offline storage - try using Chrome for best results
+   - Some browsers limit offline storage - Chrome works best for offline use
-   - The app includes diagnostic information to help identify issues
+   - The app includes diagnostic information at the bottom to help identify issues

 ## 🔧 Performance Tips